 Down an easy-to-miss slipway off Pitt Street, Tapavino is one of Sydney’s longest-running tapas joints.
 And it’s completely worth seeking out if you’re looking for good food and wine when you’re in Circular Quay.

 First and foremost, this place is a sherry bar with more than 80 styles poured by the glass.
 A backlit red area behind the bar illuminates an impressive display of multi-sized glass carafes, which were especially hand-blown for Tapavino.
 The remainder of the back wall is filled with imported Spanish wine, waiting patiently to be uncorked by a curious customer.
 Try an apple-crisp, salty albariño to match a plate of prawn, chilli and avocado tostadas, or a manzanilla if you’re awaiting cured Spanish meats.

-The menu, prepared by chefs Renee Anderson and Anna Knight, both of whom hail from stints at Paddington’s Buzo, is as inspired as it is extensive.
-Jamón serrano is served with goats curd and sharp pickled beetroot; and the range of salads is fresh, textural and colourful.
+The menu is as inspired as it is extensive.
+Past highlights include Jamón serrano served with goats curd and sharp pickled beetroot; and salads that are fresh, textural and colourful.
 A final wedge of dulce de leche tart is rich and unctuous and provides the perfect excuse for an accompanying glass of sweet sherry.